Uniqueness of static decompositions: Preliminaries

-\begin{remark} In the above proposition, we have used that $M$ is complete and simply connected only to ensure that $\sigma:L\times \mathbb{R}\rightarrow M$ is injective.
-Instead of this, we can ensure the injectivity of $\sigma$, and thus the global decomposition of $M$, supposing that integral curves of $V$ are complete and only intersect each orthogonal leaf one time.
-Anyway, although we do not suppose completeness nor simply connectedness, we can still obtain a local decomposition. \end{remark}
+\begin{remark} \rm{In the above proposition, we can ensure the injectivity of $\Phi$, and thus the global decomposition of $M$, supposing that integral curves of $V$ only intersect each orthogonal leaf one time.
+Anyway, although we do not suppose completeness, we can still obtain a local decomposition.} \end{remark}